cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 ---
 title: "Submitting astronomical data"
-teaching: 5
+teaching: 9
 exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

 - How and where to submit your data?
+- What is a *ReadMe* file?
-- Do and don't when submitting data?
+- Do and don't when submitting data
+- What is the data curation?

 ::::::::::::::::::::::::::::::::::::::::::::::::